SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Navigate to a specific asset and click on the tab "Data Explorer".
 You have access to all data points of the assets and sub-assets.

-* Adding data points related widgets to the dashboard.
-Here you can view pre-defined reports easily.
+* Adding data points related widgets to a dashboard to view pre-defined reports.

 To visualise data points, follow these steps: